vahizan/closing-prices/README.md

 How to run the project
 -
 - yarn install
-- after all the dependancies are installed, run yarn start
+- run yarn start
--
+- disable ad block
 How I approached the challenge
 -
 - Created utils file to handle compound interest logic